Article Seven of the United States Constitution

 Article Seven of the United States Constitution sets the number of state ratifications necessary for the Constitution to take effect and prescribes the method through which the states may ratify it.
 Under the terms of Article VII, constitutional ratification conventions were held in each of the thirteen states, with the ratification of nine states required for the Constitution to take effect.
 Delaware was the first state to ratify the Constitution, doing so on December 7, 1787.
 On June 21, 1788, New Hampshire became the ninth state to ratify the Constitution, thereby placing the Constitution into effect.
 Rhode Island was the last of the thirteen original states to ratify the Constitution under Article VII, doing so on May 29, 1790.

 Text

 The Ratification of the Conventions of nine States, shall be sufficient for the Establishment of this Constitution between the States so ratifying the Same.

+Attestation Clause

+In the Constitution immediately following the above language, the Constitutional Convention set out a closing statement known as the Attestation Clause.
+The clause is often identified as Article VII's second clause.